ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 <div class="try-it">
   <h2>Try It: Declaring a Function</h2>
-  <p>In an Xcode Playground, write this same `walkDog` function.
-Instead of `//steps //go //here` write print statements for each of the steps we wrote out on the board.
+  <p>In an Xcode Playground, write this same <code class="try-it-code">walkDog</code>  function.
+Instead of <code class="try-it-code">//steps //go //here</code>, write print statements for each of the steps we wrote out on the board.
 Run the code.
 It should do ... nothing, for now.</p>
 </div>

 ## Calling Functions

 Why don't we see our print statements?
-One really convenient thing about function is that they don't do their job until they are told to.
+One really convenient thing about functions is that they don't do their job until they are told to.
 We can give them a set of commands, and tell them to hang on to that information until we tell them to run.
 This command, telling them to run, is called **calling a function**.
 The great thing about this is we can run a function multiple times!
 Check out the syntax to call a function:

 ```swift
 func walkDog() {